diablodale/dp.docs/docs/_max/attributes/mlinput.md

 #### Rotate

-`rotate NUMBER` will rotate data clockwise in 90 degree-increments, i.e. 0, 90, 180, 270.
+`rotate NUMBER` will rotate input clockwise in 90 degree-increments, i.e. 0, 90, 180, 270.
-It does not crop or pad data.
-If your data is 320x240 then `rotate 90` will create data 240x320.
+It does not crop or pad input.
+If your input is 320x240 then `rotate 90` will create input 240x320.

 <table class="compact"><tr>
 <th>Original</th><th><code>rotate 90</code></th><th><code>rotate 180</code></th><th><code>rotate 270</code></th></tr>